gabrielpierobon/mcp/README.md

 ---

-**Ready to supercharge your AI workflows?** Get started with the installation guide above and explore the comprehensive tool documentation to unlock the full potential of your AI agents.
+**Ready to supercharge your AI workflows?** Get started with the installation guide above and explore the comprehensive tool documentation to unlock the full potential of your AI agents with revolutionary visual context and secure file operations!